Nikesh-Baghar/Product_Bundling_Econometrics/README.md

 # 📦 Detecting Bundling Opportunities Using Cointegration and Revenue Impact Simulation
+## Want to skip reading the content??
+Watch my video for a simple explanation of this project.

 # 🧠 Topic
 This project leverages time-series econometric techniques to identify product category pairs that exhibit long-term co-movement (cointegration) and simulates the revenue impact of implementing a bundling strategy.
 The approach combines business insights with statistical modeling to inform marketing or pricing strategies in e-commerce or retail.